 Spring: CEE 550: Environmental Chemical Modeling

 CEE 550 introduces students to geochemical modeling, an important tool for understanding the fate of chemicals in the environment and for predicting the impacts of contamination.
-Students learn about the physical and chemical processes controlling chemical fate, learn how to model these processes using a common and and widely available geochemical software package (PHREEQ-C), develop the ability to evaluate model results with chemical intuition and simple calculations, and acquire an understanding of what models can and cannot tell us about chemical fate and transport.
+Students learn about the physical and chemical processes controlling chemical fate, learn how to model these processes using Matlab, develop the ability to evaluate model results with chemical intuition and simple calculations, and acquire an understanding of what models can and cannot tell us about chemical fate and transport.
 The course focuses primarily on case studies and examples relevant to groundwater systems.

 As a result of participting in this course, you will be able to:

 1. Define the governing physical and geochemical processes controlling the movement and transformation of contaminants.

 2. Apply chemical intuition and simple calculations to develop reasonable explanations for observations.